pprablanc/cpsrt/README.md

 ## How to use

-Just launch the binary file "pitch_shifting_bin" in the commandline.
+Just launch the binary file "pitch_shifting" in the commandline.
 If error occurs, try to set up your audio output configuration.

 ## Building from source